mcaserta/c64-playground/README.md

 Gianfranco was also an Internet pioneer.
 He used to run a [local e-zine](http://www.ciociari.com/) full of contributions of all kinds from his loving friends.
 It still is very popular in town.

+Gianfranco also believed in the ideal of a universally connected humanity as was evident in his love of the esperanto language.

 As I try and learn things about the computer I grew up with as a kid, I cannot stop thinking of the carefree days I spent at Gianfranco's